 This internship provides students with an experience based learning opportunity to explore or confirm career interests and plans; apply classroom learning to real work situations; and strengthen interpersonal and technical skills.
-The internship is accompanied by a concurrent seminar which provides a framework for analyz-
+The internship is accompanied by a concurrent seminar which provides a framework for analyzing and evaluating student's internship experience.